 Impact of a for-profit vs. not-for-profit CCRC

 There is some confusion about whether such a tax deduction is only available at non-profit CCRCs.
-Surprisingly, I’ve even heard some sales counselors at a retirement community say this.
+Surprisingly, I’ve even heard community representatives suggest this.

 But you should understand that this deduction has nothing to do with the tax status of the retirement community.
-It is based purely on your personal medical expenses, AGI, and how healthcare expenses are handled at the retirement community per the type of residency contract.
+It is based purely on your personal medical expenses, adjusted gross income, and how healthcare expenses are handled at the retirement community, per the type of residency contract.

 Calculating your medical expense tax deduction

-CCRCs work a bit like the concept behind an insurance company where everyone who lives in the community is paying in, and a portion of those payments covers the costs of medical care for the residents who need it.
+Many CCRCs work a bit like the concept behind an insurance company where everyone who lives in the community is paying in, and a portion of those payments covers the costs of medical care for the residents who need it.
+This is less so with a Fee for Service (Type C) contract, which is why there generally isn’t a deduction available for that type of contract.

 FREE Detailed Profile Reports on CCRCs/Life Plan Communities